kesavab/new-age-vidya-guru/README.md

 For development/testing

 1. Change the URL for form submission in assets/mail/contact_me.js to dev environment.
 When form submitted, form content is posted to corresponding dev environment lambdas
-2. Run `python3 -m http.server` this will spin up a webserver and serve the folder content via http, so that we can post to API Gateway which is cors enabled.
+2. Run `python3 -m http.server` (on windows cmd line `py -3 -m http.server`)this will spin up a webserver and serve the folder content via http, so that we can post to API Gateway which is cors enabled.